Parallel ATA

 Parallel ATA (PATA), originally AT Attachment, also known as Integrated Drive Electronics (IDE), is a standard interface designed for IBM PC-compatible computers.
 It was first developed by Western Digital and Compaq in 1986 for compatible hard drives and CD or DVD drives.
-The connection is used for computer storage such as hard disk, floppy disk, optical disk, and tape.
+The connection is used for computer storage such as hard disks, high-capacity floppy disk variants, optical disks, and tape.

 The standard is maintained by the X3/INCITS committee.
 It uses the underlying AT Attachment (ATA) and AT Attachment Packet Interface (ATAPI) standards.

 The Parallel ATA standard is the result of a long history of incremental technical development, which began with the original AT Attachment interface, developed for use in early PC AT equipment.
 The ATA interface itself evolved in several stages from Western Digital's original Integrated Drive Electronics (IDE) interface.
 As a result, many near-synonyms for ATA/ATAPI and its previous incarnations are still in common informal use, in particular Extended IDE (EIDE) and Ultra ATA (UATA).
 After the introduction of SATA in 2003, the original ATA was renamed to Parallel ATA, or PATA for short.

 Parallel ATA cables have a maximum allowable length of 18 inch.
 Because of this limit, the technology normally appears as an internal computer storage interface.
-For many years, ATA provided the most common and the least expensive interface for this application.
-It has largely been replaced by SATA in newer systems.
+For many years, ATA provided the most common and the least expensive interface for this application but is now obsolete as it was replaced by SATA in the mid-2000s.